vignkri/vignkri.github.io/blog/_posts/2016-06-11-air-pollution-scraper.md

 **Requirements**: Python 3+ and BeautifulSoup 4.

 Aarhus University along with the DCE-National Center for Environment and Energy have multiple air-pollution monitoring systems in the major cities of Denmark.
-These measure he air-quality on major roads and background values.
-All of the measured data is found <a href='http://www2.dmu.dk/atmosphericenvironment/byer/forside.htm'>online</a> for everyone to see along with some very small graphs.
-These can be seen here
+These systems measure he air-quality on major roads.
+All of the measured data is uploaded <a href='http://www2.dmu.dk/atmosphericenvironment/byer/forside.htm'>online</a>.

-As I wanted to use the dataset available online, I quickly whipped up a script to scrape the values and give me a CSV.
-Additionally, I wanted to have the values converted from the standard <a href='http://www2.dmu.dk/AtmosphericEnvironment/Expost/database/docs/PPM_conversion.pdf'>microgram per cubic meter to parts per billion as well</a> using the computation specified in the link.
+As I wanted to use this dataset, I quickly whipped up a script to scrape the values and give me a CSV that can be easily handled.
+To be further useful, the values, originally in $$\frac{\mu g}{m^3}$$ is also converted to $$ppb$$ according to the computation method that is hosted <a href='http://www2.dmu.dk/AtmosphericEnvironment/Expost/database/docs/PPM_conversion.pdf'>here</a> as a pdf from Aarhus University.

 The script will on use, scrape the link, create two CSV files: one with unit converted values and the other as raw.
 The gist of the script is embedded below.